Identification and characterization of alkaline serine protease from goat skin surface metagenome

 The protease coding ORF was amplified and cloned into the expression vector pET30b and resultant recombinant plasmid was designated as pETP1.
 Upon induction, the E. coli BL21 (DE3) harbouring the recombinant plasmid pETP1 expressed the cloned protease gene.

-Effect of inhibitors, metal ions and solvents on AS-protease activity.
+Effects of metal ions and additives

 The substrate specificity of AS-protease was examined by using different proteins (Casein, Bovine serine albumin (BSA) and gelatin [0.1% w/v]) as substrate in the reaction mixtures.
 AS-protease exhibited relatively high activity on casein.
 But this protease exhibited only 55 and 58% activity on BSA and Gelatin substrates respectively.